 Bert Bee – he works well on his own or in a team.
 He contributes ideas.

-Please click on the link to find out more about our Learning Heroes in our Building Learning Power parent booklet.
+Please click on the link below to find out more about our Learning Heroes in our Building Learning Power parent booklet.

 We use a variety of strategies to support children that are finding understanding of early number concepts a challenge eg small group support with LSA/teacher as necessary, one to one support or pre learning and “keep up” sessions.

-Pleas see our separate English Curriculum page for more details about how we teach reading.
+Please see our separate English Curriculum page for more details about how we teach reading.